yeti-switch/doc/en/best-practices/troubleshooting.rst

 |

-Alternativly it is possible to download trace by clicking trace button on CDR Show page:
+Alternatively it is possible to download trace by clicking trace button on CDR Show page:

 ..  figure:: images/troubleshooting_cdr_page_trace_link.png
     :width: 940